drsydd/FunkyStation-Medical-Suggestions/README.md

 # FunkyStation-Medical-Suggestions
 1) The goal of this is to expand on the medical gameplay for both doctors and everybody, without changing the current systems too much.
+This adds gameplay to the "prescriptions" and "medical history" in the customization tab.

 2) The degree of complexity of a disease or diagnose will need to be discussed as I'm not sure myself sometimes how complex something should be in SS14.